JoshuaChou2018/MedAGI/README.md

 ## Citation

-If you're using MedAGI in your research or applications, please cite both MedAGI using this BibTeX:
+If you're using MedAGI in your research or applications, please cite MedAGI using this BibTeX:

 ```
 xxx